Tetsuya3850/React-Express-Examples/tictactoe/README.md

 ## Requirements

-* Todos can be added to and deleted from Redux store & MongoDB.
+* Circle and Cross take turns.
-* The state of done or not is editable as well.
+* Game state such as which turn, game fair, or win is indicated.
+* When game ends, further interactions are disabled.

 ## Mock